hokhyk/beginningDjango/Beginning Django.md

 2. Run the dev server on the 96.126.104.88 address and port 80 (http://96.126.104.88/)
 python manage.py runserver 96.126.104.88:80

 3. Run the dev server on the 192.168.0.2 address and port 8888 (http://192.168.0.2:8888/)
 python manage.py runserver 192.168.0.2:8888

+## Using pdb to debug Django views
+put this line of code into your view right before the point where you think the problem exists:

+import pdb; pdb.set_trace()

+Then, the next time you load the page associated with that view, you'll see that your browser appears to not load anything.
+This is because your Django application is now paused.
+If you look in the console where you ran the runserver command, you should see a prompt for pdb.
+In the prompt, you can type the name of any variable available in the current Python scope (usually the scope of the view that you are debugging) and it will print the current value of that variable.
+  * return HttpResponse({variable to inspect})

+  * print {variable to inspect}

+  * raise Exception({variable to inspect})

 ## Set Up a Database for a Django Project
 In addition to SQLite, Django also has support for other popular databases that include PostgreSQL, MySQL, and Oracle.
 The Django configuration to connect to a database is done inside the settting.py file of a Django project in the DATABASES variable.

 ### Default Django DATABASES dictionary
   \# Build paths inside the project like this: os.path.join(BASE_DIR, ...)